-Have you checked My Canadian Pharmacy section of vitamins and natural supplements?
+Have you checked My Canadian Pharmacy section of vitamins and natural supplements yet?
 It can actually blow your mind how many good vitamins and supplements are offered in drugstores these days, don’t you agree?
-However, everyone of us asks himself – do we actually need to drink all those vitamins as they say in commercials?
-Are these vitamins necessary for people who have a healthy immune system and eat a lot of vegetables and fruits full of natural vitamins?
-Let’s find out from the following text explaining what vitamins you need to use all year long and why.
+However, each of us may question themselves at times – do we actually need to take all those vitamins as they say in commercials?
+Are these vitamins necessary for people who have a healthy immune system and eat a lot of vegetables and fruit full of natural vitamins?
+Below, we attempt to find out what vitamins you need to use all year long and why.

 What are vitamins and why do we need to take them?

-Vitamins (from the Latin “vita” – life) are required by our bodies in a very small amount, comparing with other nutrients.
-However, vitamins are completely irreplaceable any internal system of your body won’t work without them.
+Vitamins (from the Latin “vita” – life) are required by our bodies in a very small amount, compared to other nutrients.
+However, vitamins are completely irreplaceable, for no internal system of your body will work without them.

 All known vitamins today are divided into two groups: fat soluble and water soluble:

-- The first smaller group is of fat-soluble vitamins (A, D, E, K) that can be accumulated in a body, so you can actually take a sufficient amount beforehand;
+- The first smaller group is of fat-soluble vitamins (A, D, E, K) ) that can be accumulated in a body, so you can actually take a sufficient amount to stock upon.

 - But the most of vitamins are water soluble (vitamin C, all B vitamins, bioflavonoids) and they do not have this ability.
-This means that no matter how many of these vitamins we eat our bodies use only the necessary amount of it, the excessive amount is not accumulated but removed by the kidneys.
-No matter how many fruits and veggies you eat in summer you still need to receive vitamins C, B and bioflavonoids in winter.
+This means that no matter how many of these vitamins we eat, our bodies use only the necessary amount of it, and the excess is not accumulated, but removed by the kidneys.
+No matter how many fruits and veggies you eat in summer, you still need to receive vitamins C, B and bioflavonoids in winter.

-The need for vitamins for a person is extremely high all year long and it is impossible to take them only with food because the diet has to be very various and healthy one.
-Who can afford such daily diet all year long?
-To avoid vitamin deficiency 80% of Americans and 60% of Europeans take on a daily basis multivitamin preparations.
+The need for vitamins for a person is extremely high all year long and it is impossible to take them only with food because no diet in practice can be as consistently healthy and varied as to ensure you receive every vitamin on the list in daily needed amount, day in and day out.
+Such a regimen looks barely doable on a piece of paper, and is practically impossible in practice.
+To avoid vitamin deficiency, 80% of Americans and 60% of Europeans take multivitamin preparations on a daily basis.

-Some diseases like scurvy and beriberi are related to the lack of vitamins – vitamin deficiency – were described long before the discovery of vitamins (that occurred in 1913), when it was discovered the first vitamin A.
+Some diseases like scurvy and beriberi that are related to a lack of vitamins – vitamin deficiency – were described long before the discovery of vitamins in 1913, when there was discovered the first vitamin A.

-Interesting fact: The American Institute of Nutrition researched and stated that about 60% of Americans have a deficiency of vitamin C, 40-80% – of vitamins from the group B, more than 55% of the U.S. population suffer from the lack of beta-carotene.
+An interesting fact: The American Institute of Nutrition established after extensive researching that about 60% of Americans have a deficiency of vitamin C, 40-80% – of vitamins from the group B, more than 55% of the U.S. population suffer from the lack of beta-carotene.
 And almost every second woman in the United States has a vitamin deficiency, especially during winter.

 How can multivitamin supplements help in fighting with vitamin deficiency?

 Multivitamins stand for a simple and fairly affordable way to solve the problem of vitamin deficiency.
-However, you should also avoid negative habits to have the stable levels of vitamins all year round.
+However, you should also steer clear of bad habits to have stable levels of vitamins all year round.

 For example, just one cigarette can “kill” up to 100 mg of vitamin C (all of the daily supply).
-A glass of beer can in 1.5 times increase the need in vitamin B1 and the take of the birth control pills can reduce the vitamin E. The physiological changes in a female body: menstruation, pregnancy, breast-feeding require a lot of vitamins compared to the daily dose for men.
-You should eat fresh meat, fresh cereal, bread, fruit and vegetables, milk and take at least 3 pills of multivitamin supplements that contain all groups of vitamins.
+A glass of beer can in 1.5 times increase the need for vitamin B1 and the use of the birth control pills can reduce the vitamin E. Physiological changes in a female body: menstruation, pregnancy, breast-feeding require a lot more vitamins compared to the daily dose for men.
+You should have fresh meat, fresh cereal, bread, fruit and vegetables, milk and take at least 3 pills of multivitamin supplements that contain all groups of vitamins.
 But do not use the long-term storage products, canned food, convenience food and fast food since they do not have enough vitamins.

-The most popular multivitamin pills that can refill your daily amount of all necessary vitamins without even consuming them with food are Neurobion Forte (B1+B6+B12), Liv.52 Capsules, Mentat Pills, Pilex, Spirulina Capsules and many-many others found at the website of Canadian Pharmacy.
+The most popular multivitamin pills that can refill your daily amount of all necessary vitamins without even consuming them with food are Neurobion Forte (B1+B6+B12), Liv.52 Capsules, Mentat Pills, Pilex, Spirulina Capsules and many-many others.
+All of the above can be found at the website of Canadian Pharmacy.